The 4 BEST Window Bird Feeders Working For Me! (2023)

-At the back of my yard and away from other bird feeders, I set up a large tube feeder filled with cracked corn (holds up to 12 pounds of food!).
+At the back of my yard and away from other bird feeders, I set up a large tube feeder filled with cracked corn.
 This lets these birds fill up on cheap corn and seems to help keep them away from my windows!

-4. Don’t place near the most popular room.
+Tip #4.
+Don’t use a window bird feeder near the most popular room.

-As you can imagine, if birds see a lot of activity happening on the inside of your house they are going to be skittish and scared.
+As you can imagine, if birds see a lot of activity happening inside your house they are going to be skittish and scared.